 Of course I couldn’t be absolutely sure that all was going to work out like a balmy walk on the beach, but we did know perfectly well what we were getting ourselves into.
 I was leaving Sweden partly to get away from painful memories and my over-dependence on my sister Gun who was happy to see me go.
 I caught the plane from Copenhagen to Kennedy Airport in late August and it was actually my very first flight.
 The year was 1964.

-Allan had gotten a new job as an English teacher at Mamaroneck High School in Westchester, N.Y. right on Long Island Sound.
+Allyn had found a new job as an English teacher at Mamaroneck High School in Westchester, N.Y. right on Long Island Sound.
 He’d found a small apartment for us in an apartment complex called Harbour House (British spelling if you please!) and to begin with we expected anything but luxury.
 I would have been content to put up with an even more unconventional situation.
 The money I received from Sweden, 80% of my regular salary, was pennies in US $ and it took quite a few months before I got a job, but then just in time as my money from Sweden was about to run out.

-Our apartment was sparsely furnished, mostly with furniture from Allan’s old room in his mother’s house in Queens and it was enough for our immediate needs.
+Our apartment was sparsely furnished, mostly with furniture from Allyn’s old room in his mother’s house in Queens and it was enough for our immediate needs.
 It took forever for my furniture from Sweden to be delivered since a months-long dock strike in New York harbor held up my container.
 My wonderful dad and his wife, Elsa, had taken care of the packing and shipping.

 But what a delight it was when we finally got some comfort added to the spare furnishings we started out with.

 I got organized for my two classes I had to take to get a somewhat higher diploma in Sweden.
 We found that I could take American lit at Westchester Community College in White Plains, which suited me fine.
-I took the Hutchinson Parkway, a delightful old expressway from New Rochelle to White Plains, driving Allan’s Ford Comet, a bigger car than I’d ever driven but fortunately with manual transmission.
+I took the Hutchinson Parkway, a delightful old expressway from New Rochelle to White Plains, driving Allyn’s Ford Comet, a bigger car than I’d ever driven but fortunately with manual transmission.
 The ‘Hutch’ was bordered by beautiful trees that sparkled in autumn colors all the way to White Plains, a bit later in the fall.
 Our regular teacher got sick and had to be replaced by for ever changing substitutes, so the classes were so-so.
 The level of my co-students was fairly low and I guess that’s typical for a community college class.
 But the main thing for me was the reading list.
 I got to read writers I had never even heard of.
 I definitely got my introduction into the kind of American literature I was curious to find out about.
 Until then I had only read Hemingway, Steinbeck, Fitzgerald, Tennessee Williams, and very little else.
-Allan too of course introduced me to Salinger, Edward Albee, Carson McCullers, wonderful Dorothy Parker and several writers who were not on my list, since my first semester course was about 19th – century literature.
+Allyn too of course introduced me to Salinger, Edward Albee, Carson McCullers, wonderful Dorothy Parker and several writers who were not on my list, since my first semester course was about 19th – century literature.
 I got an A on the course and I was very pleased.
 I had also had to read a couple of books in all haste since we were supposed to have read them in high school.
 So, in between the required reading that was discussed in class, I had to hurry to read Moby Dick, the saga by Herman Melville of the doomed monomaniac, Captain Ahab, and the white whale, a masterpiece that would stay with me for the rest of my life.
 I read my first Mark Twain, Tom Sawyer, and The Scarlet Letter by Nathaniel Hawthorne.
 As I now remember, Hawthorne and Washington Irving were the two writers I appreciated most of the ones unknown to me before.

 Mark Twain of course is a giant who stands out among all the other writers I got to know.
 On our reading list was Huckleberry Finn, which will for ever be one of my absolute favorite books.
 I even introduced it to a class many years later at l’Ecole Centrale in Paris to my student engineers.
 It was a daring experiment, but it worked.
 They didn’t finish it since they had to leave for a ‘stage‘ (training period) but they did appreciate it.
 I found it quite amazing how they actually managed to read the very special and ungrammatical style that 13-year-old Huck uses in this wonderful tale of the deep and natural friendship between a white boy and the black runaway slave, Jim.

 I started the second semester which was going to be about 20th century literature.
 I got my reading list and I started out again going to White Plains once a week.
 However, at the beginning of the term, I saw an ad in the New York Times for a French tutor in Mount Vernon High School.
 I applied and I got the job immediately.
 As it turned out I went on teaching full-time in that school for two more years.
 The head of the language department doted on me and funnily enough, I was considered a native speaker of French since I came from Europe.
-I had already been a guest at several of the top Westchester high schools – Allan’s excellent suggestion – and I had found to my great surprise that I was treated as somewhat of a scholar since I was European.
+I had already been a guest at several of the top Westchester high schools – Allyn’s excellent suggestion – and I had found to my great surprise that I was treated as somewhat of a scholar since I was European.
 The students were encouraged to ask me questions in French and they were quite enthusiastic.
 I was of course fluent in French and I had a good accent, so I guess the impression that I was more or less French held up.
 It has to be remembered that Westchester is a rich county where some of the very best schools in the United States are found.